Search Engine Marketing for B2B Brands

 How does AI affect search engine marketing strategies today?

 AI is now central to effective SEM, automating complex tasks and delivering predictive insights.
 Platforms like Google’s Performance Max use machine learning to automate bidding, targeting, and creative delivery across all channels.
-A modern strategy doesn’t try to outsmart AI; it leverages these powerful tools to analyze performance data, identify conversion patterns, and make more profitable decisions with a level of precision that was impossible just three years ago.
+A modern strategy leverages these powerful tools to analyze performance data, identify conversion patterns, and make more profitable decisions with a level of precision that was impossible just three years ago.

 Why is local SEM important for Long Island businesses?